anoopsarkar/nlp-class/project.md

 ## Project Submission

+### Project proposal (due on {{ site.hwdates[5].proposal }})

+For your project proposal please submit a text file in Markdown format that includes a Title and an Abstract.
+Your abstract should be no longer than 1000 words.

+We will grade the abstract based on the following criteria:

+* Motivation
+    * which NLP task do you plan to do;
+    * which aspect of the problem / task did your group plan to work on (accuracy, interpretability, etc.);
+    * provide some reasons for your choice
+* Approach
+    * Describe the algorithms and machine learning models you plan to use in your project.
+    * Using equations is not necessary but if you do, use a clear mathematical style to explain your model(s).
+* Data
+    * Exactly which data set do you plan to use
+    * What is the evaluation measure for the data set

 ### Poster Session

 There will be a poster session at the SFU Downtown Vancouver campus on {{ site.hwdates[5].deadline }}.